mitwilsch/devenv/README.md

 You will now be in the shell with custom zsh, vim, etc installed

+To run with local dir mapped:

+docker run -it  --mount src="$(pwd)/ext",target=/root/ext,type=bind devenv:latest

+Where src is directory on home, target is within container.
+Depending on dir name, may need to be surrounded in quotes.
+Shell commands with '$()' can be used.

+Better way to do this is with docker compose, not viable yet.

 # todo:
  - [] custom scripts from various bin files